hul20/Pasabay/VERIFIER_QUICK_START.md

 Your Pasabay app now has **TWO separate builds** in one project:

-1. **📱 Traveler App (Mobile-First)** - For travelers to submit verification documents
+1. **📱 Main User App** - For travelers and requesters to use the main features
-2. **🖥️ Verifier Dashboard (Web-First)** - For verifiers to review and approve/reject requests
+2. **🖥️ Verifier Dashboard** - For verifiers to review and approve/reject verification requests

-Both share the same codebase but run independently with complete access separation!
+Both share the same codebase but run independently with role-based access!

 ---